imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 Plugins registered by the _WorkflowManager_ will be executed during the processing phase of a workitem.
 See the section [Plugin API](./plugin-api.html) for further details about the plugin concept.

 The registration of a plugin can be done by an instance of a plugin class or by the class name.
-Plugins can also be injected by a CDI mechanism.
+Plugins are also supporting the the injection mechanism of CDI.

     kernel = new WorkflowKernel(ctx);
     // register plugin by name